-When you call or visit the Life Center, you will be treated with courtesy, patience, and respect.
+When you call or visit Behavioral Medicine, you will be treated with courtesy, patience, and respect.
 We will ask some initial questions to identify your needs and then guide you to the best resources available.
 We may suggest doing an initial assessment and will provide you with the forms necessary to gather the appropriate information.

-Privacy and confidentiality are of the highest concern at the Life Center.
+Privacy and confidentiality are of the highest concern.
 All registration is done directly at Behavioral Medicine, so there is no need to go to the front desk.
 Therapy records are kept separate from all other medical records.

 If you are without insurance, have a high deductible, or have special circumstances, you may qualify for a reduced rate based on family size and income.